simonmichael/hledger_site/src/doc.md

 - [hledger and Ledger](ledger.md) (if you know Ledger)
 - [hledger and Beancount](beancount.md) (if you know Beancount)

-You can see brief command examples by running `hledger --tldr`, `hledger balance --tldr`, etc (or in newer versions, `hledger --examples`, `hledger balance --examples`).
+You can see brief examples at the command line, by running `hledger --tldr`, `hledger balance --tldr`, etc (or in newer versions: `hledger help examples`, `hledger help examples balance`).
-(If you install a [tldr viewer](https://github.com/tealdeer-rs/tealdeer) you'll get better output.)
+If you install a [tldr viewer](https://github.com/tealdeer-rs/tealdeer) you'll get better output.
-Or, view them online:
+Or view them online:

 - [hledger](https://tldr.inbrowser.app/pages/common/hledger),
 [hledger add](https://tldr.inbrowser.app/pages/common/hledger-add),